Case Study · Engineering Recipe

 A separate run produced 22 supporting articles.
 Recorded log: 22 drafts, ~45,000 words, every article passed governance checks, every article links to a service page and a project case study, no AI-tell phrasing, no invented facts.

 The articles support the topical cluster.
 The cluster supports the landing page.
-The landing page outranks the agencies.

 The toolbox behind the recipe